-1. The UK Department of Business, Energy and Industrial strategy (BEIS), the British Council, British Embassy Cairo and Egyptian Cultural Affairs and Missions Sector are pleased to invite applications for funding to support Egyptian students to do part or all of their PhD at UK institutions.
+1. The UK Department of Business, Energy and Industrial strategy (BEIS), the British Council and Egyptian Cultural Affairs and Missions Sector are pleased to invite applications for funding to support Egyptian students to do part or all of their PhD at UK institutions.

 - 2. The PhD Programme will sponsor: - a.
-Full Scholarships full three year PhD with degree awarded by a British Higher Education institution (with possibility of extension to a fourth year under certain circumstances) - b.
-Joint Supervisions the opportunity to spend a year doing research at a British Higher Education institution as part of a PhD at an Egyptian university (with possibility of extension to a second year under certain circumstances.)
+Full Scholarships- full three year PhD with degree awarded by a British Higher Education institution - b.
+Joint Supervisions the opportunity to spend a year doing research at a British Higher Education institution as part of a PhD at an Egyptian university (with possibility of extension to a second year under exceptional circumstances).